nathancooper-vm/html-email-templates/README.md

 # Email Template Preview System

-A comprehensive email template preview system for Auth0 and SendGrid platforms, featuring optimized templates with platform-specific email client compatibility.
+A comprehensive email template preview system for Auth0, SendGrid, Salesforce, and Yesware platforms, featuring optimized templates with platform-specific email client compatibility.
+The preview interface has been refactored to match our new platform UX design with a modern sidebar navigation and improved layout.

 ## Live Preview